 One more thing regarding #10 (invest in relationships)…if you truly want to love another purely, keep this in mind:

-Thanks for listening, friends.
-If your journey is more of a fast pace of living complete with #livingmybestlife hashies, I also honor your journey.
+Thanks for listening.
+If your own journey involves a faster pace and #livingmybestlife hashies, I also honor you.

-Our diversity and our differences make us beautiful teachers for each other!
+After all, our diversity and differences make us beautiful teachers for each other!

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.